 Signing is a part of Signicat’s Signature product.
 Electronic signing of documents through an integration with Signicat is flexible regarding the choice of signing method, the desired features, as well as the signature process.

-The signature process can differ, as the process can be composed to either show the documents(s) first or require the signer to authenticate first.
-Both of the alternatives are described here.
-Either way, the pending document(s) for signing is presented in the Document presenter, an responsive presenter supporting all modern browsers and that is cross device supported.
-The signing results in a PAdES, an PDF consisting of all the gathered information through the signing process.
+The signature process can differ, as the process can be composed to either show the documents(s) first or to require the signer to authenticate first.
+Both alternatives are described here.
+Either way, the pending document(s) for signing are presented in the document presenter, a responsive presenter that supports all modern browsers across devices.
+The signing results is a PAdES, a PDF consisting of all the gathered information through the signature process.
 More about the signing result can be found here.

-The first alternative, authentication based signing, is Signicat’s own signing solution and supports the use of any type of authentication method provided by Signicat, where the authentication result is used for signing.
-It will ensure a unified output format in accordance with EU specifications as well as a scalable, responsive signflow supporting about any modern device standards and window sizes.
+Authentication-based signing is Signicat’s own signing solution.
+Authentication-based signing supports the use of any type of authentication method provided by Signicat, where the authentication result is used for signing.
+This ensures a unified output format in accordance with EU specifications, as well as a scalable, responsive signflow supporting all modern device standards and window sizes.

-As the product relies on authentication, the eID providers does not need to support signing themselves.
-The service gathers proof of the signer’s actions, i.e. viewing the documents, consenting to the content and most importantly the authentication itself.
+As the product relies on authentication, the eID providers do not need to support signing themselves.
+The service gathers proof of the signer’s actions, i.e. viewing the document(s), consenting to the contents, and most importantly the authentication itself.
 The series of proofs is combined with each of the original documents.

 Third-party signing can be provided with the following methods: Norwegian BankID, Norwegian Buypass ID, Norwegian Commfides, Swedish BankID, Swedish Telia E-legitimation, Danish NemID, Estonian Estonian ID (EstEID) and Spanish DNIe.